howardt12345/CSI4107/Assignment 1/README.md

 # Getting Started

 Python 3.8 is **required** to install the packages used in this project.
 If you do not have Python 3.8 installed on your machine, you can download it from [here](https://www.python.org/downloads/release/python-380/).
+Java 11 or greater is also required, and the JAVA_HOME environment variable must be set to the Java installation directory.

 ### Recommended: Setting up a virtual environment